CordlessWool/website/src/en/projects/201904-schulcloud.md

   - Architecture
   - Software Engineer
 typewriter:
-  remove-letters: 305
+  remove-letters: 345
 tags: project
 ---

-In 2020 Schools in Germany are mostly analog, also if corona does not allow to meet lots of people.
-The digitalization of schools got more necessary than before.
-So the project leaves its pilot status and goes production.
+In 2020, schools in Germany are mostly analogue, despite the challenges posed by the pandemic.
+The digitalisation of schools has become more crucial than ever.
+As a result, the project has transitioned from a pilot phase to a production phase.

-The HPI-Schul-Cloud should help schools to do this step and work together on distance.
-To solve this and do not reinvent the wheel, the project combines with other tools and finds a way to include them well.
-The most significant base is the management of consents and fulfilling the rules of German law.
+The HPI-Schul-Cloud is designed to assist schools in this transition and facilitate collaboration on distance learning.
+To streamline this process and avoid reinventing the wheel, the project has integrated with other tools to ensure seamless integration.
+The most significant base is the management of consents and compliance with German law.